ossd-s25/project-evaluation/espeak_evaluation.md

 ## Summary assessment
 __How friendly is this project for beginner contributors?__

+I don't think this project is that beginner friendly, since there aren't that many good first issues and it seems quite complex (I feel like you need a linguistic background as well).

 __Do the maintainers respond helpfully to questions on issues?__

+No, the reponse time is relatively slow compared to some other projects.
+This project is also completely run by volunteers, so the response times vary.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+Yes, I think they are friendly.

 __Do pull requests get reviewed?__

+I think they do, but it sometimes take a while.

 __Do maintainers thank people for their contributions?__

+No.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+Yes, I think you would need to know about language backgrounds.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+You need to have either Linux or Windows.